-The failure of US utilities to make plans to align with climate goals sharply undermines the common refrain from major banks- that continued financing for polluting companies is key to driving the clean energy transition.
-In this frame, so-called 'transition finance' is more focused on transforming individual major polluting companies, rather than driving the economy-wide energy transition.
-The problem with this logic, aside from the obvious-that every dollar provided for high-carbon majors is a dollar withheld from pureplay clean energy companies- is that the major companies raking in 'transition finance' dollars simply are not transitioning.
-If banks are serious about meeting their own commitments to net-zero by 2050, they must get serious about their approach to financing high-carbon companies.
-For the utility sector, financing should be restricted to the companies with clear and actionable plans to retire coal plants by 2030 in OECD countries (and by 2040 in non-OECD countries), exclude conversion to biomass powered plants, stop construction of new gas power plants, and expand clean energy and storage at the pace needed to meet climate goals.
+The electric sector is one of the largest sources of greenhouse gas The failure of US utilities to make plans to align with climate goals emissions in the United States.
+In order to achieve climate goals, US sharply undermines the common refrain from major banks- that utilities must lead the clean energy transition, reducing the share of continued financing for polluting companies is key to driving the clean electricity produced from polluting fossil fuels like coal and methane energy transition.
+In this frame, so-called 'transition finance' is more gas, and achieving 100% clean power generation by 2035, while focused on transforming individual major polluting companies, excluding biomass as alternative feedstock.
+While many utilities rather than driving the economy-wide energy transition.
+The problem acknowledge the need to reduce emissions and have made public with this logic, aside from the obvious- that every dollar provided for commitments to address climate change, their plans reflect a different high-carbon majors is a dollar withheld from pureplay clean energy reality of insufficient ambition and stalled progress.
+An in-depth study companies- is that the major companies raking in 'transition finance' from the Sierra Club evaluated the plans of 77 utility companies dollars simply are not transitioning.
+If banks are serious about meeting owned by the 50 parent companies most invested in coal and gas their own commitments to net-zero by 2050, they must get serious generation to assess their preparation for the clean transition.
+Utilities about their approach to financing high-carbon companies.
+For the utility sector, financing should be restricted to the companies with clear are assessed based on three criteria: (1) plans to retire existing coal generation by 2030; (2) plans to build new gas capacity by 2030; and and actionable plans to retire coal plants by 2030 in OECD countries (3) plans to build new wind and solar generation by 2030.
+The study (and by 2040 in non-OECD countries), exclude conversion to biomass revealed that utilities' plans are not aligned with a transition away from powered plants, stop construction of new gas power plants, and expand fossil fuels. clean energy and storage at the pace needed to meet climate goals.